TerrariaPrismTeam/Prism/README.md

 For the latest release, see the `master` branch.
 The in-developement version can be found on the `develop` branch.
 The Terraria 1.3.0 version is on the `v1-3-0` branch.

 Binaries can be found [here](https://github.com/TerrariaPrismTeam/Prism/releases).
+Documentation is available [here](https://github.com/TerrariaPrismTeam/Prism/wiki)

 ## Building